LuthienResearch/luthien_control/dev/development_log.md

 - Add request/response logging.
 - Develop unit and integration tests for the proxy logic.
 - Consider more robust error handling and configuration options.

+## [2024-07-28 11:46] - Refine Development Workflow Rule

+### Changes Made
+- Modified `.cursor/rules/development_workflow.mdc` to:
+    - Add a new section "Starting a New Task (Pre-Cycle Steps)" detailing validation (`git status`, `current_context.md`) and context setting before core development.
+    - Add an "Important Note" emphasizing that rule files are the required mechanism for persistent guidelines and verbal agreements may not persist across sessions.

+### Current Status
+- `.cursor/rules/development_workflow.mdc` updated with the refined process.
+- Ready to commit changes.

+### Next Steps
+- Commit the changes to `.cursor/rules/development_workflow.mdc`.
+- Proceed with the next development task.